Sabela is a reactive notebook for Haskell. The name is the Ndebele word for to respond, which is the behaviour it is built around.

 plotting.md

-- isolate complicated definitions into their own cells
+-- cabal:directives near the top - give complicated definitions their own cell

-- prefer explicit helper names over deeply nested one-liners
+- prefer named helpers over deeply nested one-liners

 - use